seung-lab/NeuroglancerJsonServer/README.md

 pip install . --upgrade
 ```

-## Hosting

-Currently, the server is hosted at https://www.dynamicannotationframework.com:4000 (35.185.22.247:4000).
-Use the IP address if the website cannot be reached.

 ## Programmatic access
-Using the `requests` package one get post jsons
+Using the `requests` package one can post jsons

 ```
 import requests